Article by Forum member Fulvia.

 Sistra: Borrowed from the Egyptians and used mostly for religious purposes, the sistra was a rattle which had two strings strung with noise making metal attached across a "goal post" frame.
 To produce its sound it could either simply be shaken or hit with a rod.
 Cleoptra VII used large numbers of these during the Battle of Actium (31 B.C.) and the Emperor Hadrian minted a coin with an anthropomorphized Egypt holding a sistra.

 Rome also employed a wide variety of other instruments in their daily and religious lives many of which are still in wide use today: scabellum, which were basically clappers, rattles, bells, tambourines, and a variety of drums which were used for keeping rhythm and the latter also for hunting.

 For further reading on this subject these books are recommended:

-Music in Ancient Greece and Rome - John Gray Landels
+- Music in Ancient Greece and Rome by John Gray Landels

-Music in Greek and Roman Culture - Giovanni Comotti (Trans.
-Rosaria V. Munson)
+- Music in Greek and Roman Culture by Giovanni Comotti (Translated by Rosaria V. Munson)